newjersey/navigator-content/src/display-content/post-onboarding/construction-renovation.md

 ---
-radioQuestion: "Do you plan to do any renovations or construction on your commercial/industrial space?"
+radioQuestion: Do you plan to do any renovations or construction on your commercial/industrial space?
-radioYes: "Yes"
+radioYes: Yes
-radioNo: "No"
+radioNo: No
-radioNoContent: "No further action is required."
+radioNoContent: No further action is required.
 ---

 1. **Site Drawings:** Hire an architect to create site drawings that meet your business needs and budget.